-Bland food is never appetizing and will never be.
+Bland food is never delicious and will never be.
 You can indeed season your meat with dry seasoning and wet seasoning.
 Both methods are great, and the flavors from the herbs and spices are absorbed into the meat.
 The flavors of the marinade or seasoning will penetrate the meat if time is allowed.
-The longer the meat stays marinated, the better and more flavorful it will.
+The longer the meat stays marinated, the better and more flavorful it will be.

 It is always true that you can brine your turkey before using a dried seasoning or dry rub.
 This seasoning method we’re about to use also requires time and no time.

 - Slow-cooker: there’s no need to season the turkey because it will be slow-cooked.